 Starting at the Telegraph Picnic Pavilion in Prince William Forest Park, runners followed the same course as the 2019 edition.
 Despite a full day of rain preceding the event, trails were in great condition and runners were greeted with perfect running weather: high 50s and partly cloudy, leading to an 80% finishing rate.

-Dan Fogg won the race overall, with a blazing fast time of 4:44, a course record on this particular PB&J course (fun fact: Dan holds the course record from the previous starting location at Pine Grove).
+Dan Fogg won the run overall, with a blazing fast time of 4:44, a course record on this particular PB&J course (fun fact: Dan holds the course record from the previous starting location at Pine Grove).
 Will Weidman and Chris Moore followed closely behind, with times of 5:16 and 5:19, respectively.

-The women’s race was incredibly close.
+The women’s run was incredibly close.
 Heather Dougherty won on the women’s side in the fantastic time of 6:20.
 Second place female Heather Phelps followed closely in 6:24, with Jennifer Cortesi on her heels in 6:30.

-A huge shoutout to those first-time ultra runners, like Joseph Palgutt, Jeff Tessian, Samantha O’Connor, and Tirukumar Murugayan (some of whom ran their first ½ marathon, marathon, AND 50K all in the same race - wow!).
+A huge shoutout to those first-time ultra runners, like Joseph Palgutt, Jeff Tessian, Samantha O’Connor, and Tirukumar Murugayan (some of whom ran their first ½ marathon, marathon, AND 50K all in the same run - wow!).
 Kudos to them and to all new and seasoned VHTRCers alike.

-New this year: costume contest!
-Because the race was held the day before Halloween, it was only right to have a costume contest!
+Because the run was held the day before Halloween, it was only right to have a costume contest!
 Congrats to our winners in the following categories: